 Bucheon-si Gyeonggi-do, South Korea Travel Guide

-Incheon International Airport (ICN): While mainly a transport hub, ICN is a a spot in itself.
+Incheon International Airport (ICN): While for the most part a transport hub, ICN is a a location in itself.
 It is a world-renowned airport featuring efficient travel services, cultural experiences (free classic shows, artisan workshops), gardens, and art installations.
 Look into discovering its facilities even during a short layover.

 Incheon Grand Park: A large and popular urban park in the eastern part of the city.
-It includes a zoo, botanical garden, a beautiful rose garden (seasonal), a large by the lake for boating activities, and comprehensive walking plus trekking routes.
-A green, recreational escape suitable for families plus nature lovers.
+It comprises a zoo, botanical garden, a beautiful rose garden (seasonal), a large lake for boating activities, and extensive walking and hiking trails.
+A green, recreational escape suitable for families and nature lovers.

 A world-renowned airport offering cultural experiences, gardens, and art installations.
 A destination in itself.